BKlemm/enterprise-stack/README.md

-# Avonsoft
+# Full Modern Enterprise Stack

-This is a full stack development skeleton.
+This is a full stack development skeleton to build modern professional enterprise applications.

 ## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Step 0: Clone Repository
+**Step 0:** Clone Repository

-Step 1: Install OpenJDK on your System, if not exists
+**Step 1:** Install OpenJDK on your System, if not exists

-Step 2: Start Docker Environment
+**Step 2:** Start Docker Environment
 ```
 docker compose up -d
 ```
+|

-Step 3: Install and Build Application
+**Step 3:** Install and Build Application
 ```
 ./mvnw package
 ```

-* Installing npm
+* Installing node and npm
 * Executing npm install
 * Executing npm run build
 * Installing all maven dependencies